IndieMasco/TechEdWeek4Assignment/READme.md

 # Errors or Bugs I Encountered

 - I encountered an error while attempting to run my repo on Render within the Web Service stage.
 The issue was traced to the line `import { db } from "./dbConnection.js";` in my server.js file.
 This line was causing an import error because it was not used, which in turn caused the Render deployment to fail.
+- Working on two different PCs, I sometimes forget to pull when I first start, and then once I go to push, I get errors because I'm trying to push and pull at the same time.
+I've then got to try and figure out how to merge them both.
+If this step could be explained to me, that would be very helpful.

 # What went really well and what could have gone better?